 I'm fine.

 I'm fine, that's the answer to how are you?
-How are you doing?
+How are you?

-I am 30 years old.
+J'ai 30 ans.
 I am thirty years old.

-This expression, I am ... years old, you use it to talk about your age.
+This expression, I'm ... years old, you use it to talk about your age.

-I have and I have not.
-We saw the verb to be, I am, a little earlier, let's move on to the verb to have.
+I have and I haven't.
+We saw the verb to be, I am, a little earlier, so let's move on to the verb to have.

-Again, this is a phrase that you will use very often to talk about everyday things, to talk about the very simple things in life.
+Once again, it's a phrase you're going to use a lot in your everyday life, to talk about the simple things in life.

 I have a car or I don't have a car, I go to work by bus.
 I have, I haven't.